Last update: 11.20.2018

 Torrenting and P2P

 In the fight CyberGhost vs NordVPN, the torrenting round has shown that both contestants really pack a punch.
 They offer enough security for P2P users, have special servers for torrenting, and do not block or throttle P2P traffic.
-But NordVPN has more P2P servers in countries where the laws are not too strict about such activity.
+But torrenting with NordVPN can be better – it has more P2P servers in countries where the laws are not too strict about such activity.
 Perhaps the only real issue with torrenting using CyberGhost VPN is speed – again our tests have shown it’s better to choose its opponent most of the time.
 This should have the biggest impact if you’re connecting from Asia as server dispersion is not optimal for this region.

 So the main reason NordVPN gets a nod from us here is speed.